d12frosted/elpa-mirror/melpa/dtrt-indent-readme.txt

 only be made if the guess is considered reliable.
 This way it should leave you off no worse than before.

-To install, M-x customize-group dtrt-indent-global, and turn on "Dtrt Indent Global Mode".
+To install, M-x customize-variable dtrt-indent-global-mode, and turn on "Dtrt Indent Global Mode".

 The default settings have been carefully chosen and tested to work reliably on a wide range of source files.
 However, if it doesn't work